-EDUC 603-3 Advanced Educational Research Data Analysis An examination of a variety of advanced methods of quantitatively analyzing educational research data.
-Selected topics include multiple regression, factor analysis, multivariate analysis of variance, and advanced computer data processing.
-Additional methodological and/or analysis topics will be included in accord with the expressed research interests and needs of students.
+EDUC 603-4 Advanced Educational Research Data

+Analysis (Lecture/Lab) An examination of a variety of advanced (generally multivariate) methods of quantitatively analyzing social science research data.
+Selected topics include introductory matrix algebra, a review and an extension of ANOVA techniques introduced in EDUC 602-4 including ANCOVA, MANOVA, and MANCOVA, multiple linear, and logistic regression, and factor analysis.
+Additional methodological and/or analytic topics will be included in accord with the expressed research interests and needs of students.
+The student is given instruction in one or more common statistical programs.

-Prerequisites: EDUC 602-3 or equivalent
+Prerequisites or co-requisites: EDUC 602-4 or equivalent

-EDUC 610-3 Qualitative Analysis in Education A critical examination of the conceptual underpinnings and application of approaches to educational research using qualitative data such as construction of questionnaires, interviews, surveys, case studies, and ethnographies.
+EDUC 610-3 Qualitative Analysis in Education A critical examination of the conceptual underpinnings and application of approaches to educational research using qualitative data such as construction of questionnaires, interviews, surveys, case studies, and ethnographics.
 Problems typical of research designs with such approaches will be addressed.